Magnetic-core memory

-The process of reading the core causes the core to be reset to a zero, thus erasing it.
-This is called destructive readout.
 When not being read or written, the cores maintain the last value they had, even if the power is turned off.
 Therefore, they are a type of non-volatile memory.
+Depending on how it was wired, core memory could be exceptionally reliable.
+Read-only core rope memory, for example, was used on the mission-critical Apollo Guidance Computer essential to NASA's successful Moon landings.

-Using smaller cores and wires, the memory density of core slowly increased, and by the late 1960s a density of about 32 kilobits per cubic foot (about 0.9 kilobits per litre) was typical.
-However, reaching this density required extremely careful manufacture, which was almost always carried out by hand in spite of repeated major efforts to automate the process.
+Using smaller cores and wires, the memory density of core slowly increased.
+By the late 1960s a density of about 32 kilobits per cubic foot (about 0.9 kilobits per litre) was typical.
 The cost declined over this period from about $1 per bit to about 1 cent per bit.
-The introduction of the first semiconductor memory chips in the late 1960s, which initially created static random-access memory (SRAM), began to erode the market for core memory.
-The first successful dynamic random-access memory (DRAM), the Intel 1103, followed in 1970.
-Its availability in quantity at 1 cent per bit marked the beginning of the end for core memory.

-Improvements in semiconductor manufacturing led to rapid increases in storage capacity and decreases in price per kilobyte, while the costs and specs of core memory changed little.
-Core memory was driven from the market gradually between 1973 and 1978.
+Reaching this density requires extremely careful manufacturing, which was almost always carried out by hand in spite of repeated major efforts to automate the process.
+Core was almost universal until the introduction of the first semiconductor memory chips in the late 1960s, and especially dynamic random-access memory (DRAM) in the early 1970s.
+Initially around the same price as core, DRAM was smaller and simpler to use.
+Core was driven from the market gradually between 1973 and 1978.